 Though his earliest novels were westerns, Leonard went on to publish some of the most influential crime fiction and suspense thrillers of all time, including Jackie Brown and Out of Sight (both of which, incidentally, became popular films directed by none other than Quentin Tarantino and Steven Soderbergh).

 But before that, Leonard worked as a copywriter at Campbell Ewald in Detroit, Michigan.
-He joined the agency in 1949, working on Chevy truck ads.
-But Leonard always wanted more, and has said in interviews regarding copywriting that, “his heart wasn’t in it.”
+He joined the agency in 1949, working on the Chevrolet truck account.
+But Leonard always wanted more, and has said in past interviews of his copywriting career that “his heart just wasn’t in it.”

-The author of more than 50 novels (including the Alex Cross series, which gave birth to the films Alex Cross, Kiss the Girls, and Along Came a Spider), James Patterson is the planet's best-selling author, and has been since 2001 (he beats out J.K.
-Rowling, John Grisham, Nora Roberts, and even Dr. Seuss).
+The author of more than 50 novels (including the Alex Cross series, which gave birth to numerous films Alex Cross, Kiss the Girls, and Along Came a Spider), James Patterson is the planet's best-selling author, and has been since 2001 (he beats out J.K.
+Rowling, John Grisham, Stephen King, Nora Roberts, and even Dr. Seuss).

 But before he had over 300 million books in print and employed a cavalry of co-writers, Patterson worked as a copywriter for J. Walter Thompson.
 He quickly rose through the ranks, becoming the agency’s youngest creative director and eventually CEO of the North American division until 1996.
 A famous slogan Patterson is credited with?